tdwg/website/conferences/2026/submissions/abstract-instructions/index.md

 * Accepted abstracts for oral presentations and posters will not be included in the conference schedule until conference registration fees have been paid by the presenter.
 * By participating in TDWG 2026, **you agree to abide by the [Code of Conduct](/conferences/2026/code-of-conduct/)**
 * When you are ready to start your abstract, we recommend compiling your title, authors, author affiliations, and abstract text offline, before starting your submission online.
+* Make sure you have read the descriptions of the sessions prior to starting to submit your abstract.
+You will need to know which session you want to submit your abstract to.
+See [list of sessions](/conferences/2026/program/sessions-list/).

 ### Key dates